Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 This article is designed to help you keep track of the versions that have been released, and to understand what the changes are in the latest version.

+## 2.0.2.77 - Preview release of the AzureADPreview module

+### Release status

+11/22//2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.77)

+### New features and improvements

+The following new cmdlets were added to the AzureADPreview module:

+- `Get-AzureADMSApplication`
+- `New-AzureADMSApplication`
+- `Set-AzureADMSApplication`
+- `Set-AzureADMSApplicationLogo`
+- `Remove-AzureADMSApplication`
+- `New-AzureADMSApplicationPassword`
+- `Remove-AzureADMSApplicationPassword`
+- `New-AzureADMSApplicationKey`
+- `Remove-AzureADMSApplicationKey`
+- `Get-AzureADMSApplicationOwner`
+- `Add-AzureADMSApplicationOwner`
+- `Remove-AzureADMSApplicationOwner`
+- `Get-AzureADMSApplicationExtensionProperty`
+- `New-AzureADMSApplicationExtensionProperty`
+- `Remove-AzureADMSApplicationExtensionProperty`

+The new **Get-AzureADMSApplication** cmdlet retrieves the list of applications within the organization.

+The new **New-AzureADMSApplication** cmdlet creates (registers) a new application object.

+The new **Set-AzureADMSApplication** cmdlet updates the properties of an application object.

+The new **Set-AzureADMSApplicationLogo** cmdlet sets the logo for an application object.

+The new **Remove-AzureADMSApplication** cmdlet deletes an application object.

+The new **New-AzureADMSApplicationPassword** cmdlet adds a strong password to an application.

+The new **Remove-AzureADMSApplicationPassword** cmdlet remove a password from an application.

+The new **New-AzureADMSApplicationKey** cmdlet adds a new key to an application.

+The new **Remove-AzureADMSApplicationKey** cmdlet removes a key from an application.

+The new **Get-AzureADMSApplicationOwner** cmdlet retrieves the list of owners for an application object.

+The new **Add-AzureADMSApplicationOwner** cmdlet adds an owner for an application object.

+The new **Remove-AzureADMSApplicationOwner** cmdlet removes an owner from an application object.

+The new **Get-AzureADMSApplicationExtensionProperty** cmdlet retrieves the list of extension properties on an application object.

+The new **New-AzureADMSApplicationExtensionProperty** cmdlet creates an extension property on an application object.

+The new **Remove-AzureADMSApplicationExtensionProperty** cmdlet deletes an extension property from an application object.

+All the things you can do in the existing cmdlets can also be done through the new "MS" version of cmdlets.
+Applications created using the new **New-AzureADMSApplication** cmdlet can sign-in Work/School, Personal Microsoft Account users.

+## 2.0.2.76 - General Availability release of the AzureAD module

+### Release status

+11/22//2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureAD/2.0.2.76)

+### New features and improvements

+The following new cmdlets were added to the AzureAD module:

+- `Get-AzureADMSApplication`
+- `New-AzureADMSApplication`
+- `Set-AzureADMSApplication`
+- `Set-AzureADMSApplicationLogo`
+- `Remove-AzureADMSApplication`
+- `New-AzureADMSApplicationPassword`
+- `Remove-AzureADMSApplicationPassword`
+- `New-AzureADMSApplicationKey`
+- `Remove-AzureADMSApplicationKey`
+- `Get-AzureADMSApplicationOwner`
+- `Add-AzureADMSApplicationOwner`
+- `Remove-AzureADMSApplicationOwner`
+- `Get-AzureADMSApplicationExtensionProperty`
+- `New-AzureADMSApplicationExtensionProperty`
+- `Remove-AzureADMSApplicationExtensionProperty`

+The new **Get-AzureADMSApplication** cmdlet retrieves the list of applications within the organization.

+The new **New-AzureADMSApplication** cmdlet creates (registers) a new application object.

+The new **Set-AzureADMSApplication** cmdlet updates the properties of an application object.

+The new **Set-AzureADMSApplicationLogo** cmdlet sets the logo for an application object.

+The new **Remove-AzureADMSApplication** cmdlet deletes an application object.

+The new **New-AzureADMSApplicationPassword** cmdlet adds a strong password to an application.

+The new **Remove-AzureADMSApplicationPassword** cmdlet remove a password from an application.

+The new **New-AzureADMSApplicationKey** cmdlet adds a new key to an application.

+The new **Remove-AzureADMSApplicationKey** cmdlet removes a key from an application.

+The new **Get-AzureADMSApplicationOwner** cmdlet retrieves the list of owners for an application object.

+The new **Add-AzureADMSApplicationOwner** cmdlet adds an owner for an application object.

+The new **Remove-AzureADMSApplicationOwner** cmdlet removes an owner from an application object.

+The new **Get-AzureADMSApplicationExtensionProperty** cmdlet retrieves the list of extension properties on an application object.

+The new **New-AzureADMSApplicationExtensionProperty** cmdlet creates an extension property on an application object.

+The new **Remove-AzureADMSApplicationExtensionProperty** cmdlet deletes an extension property from an application object.

+All the things you can do in the existing cmdlets can also be done through the new "MS" version of cmdlets.
+Applications created using the new **New-AzureADMSApplication** cmdlet can sign-in Work/School, Personal Microsoft Account users.

 ## 2.0.2.62 - Public preview release of the AzureADPreview module

 ### Release status